 Okay, now imagine getting married, and having to decide where to spend Thanksgiving, your side’s or your in-laws’.
 Whether it’s you or your spouse, someone is likely to leave the meal missing (at least a little bit) their holiday favorites.
 Unless you Fakesgiving!
 Yeah, one family might get you on the actual day, but that doesn’t mean you can’t plan a Fakesgiving with the other family for some other day.
 This way, everybody wins.
 And if you’re worried about one side constantly getting “stuck” with Fakesgiving, offer to alternate years.
 Then again, you might find one side actually likes Fakesgiving better.

-Perhaps you were like me last year, and are expecting a new member of the family mid-to-late November.
+Perhaps you’re like me a couple years back, and are expecting a new member of the family mid-to-late November.
 You don’t want to mess around with the anxiety of wondering whether your little bundle of joy will put your Thanksgiving in jeopardy at the last minute.
 So, just explain the situation to your respective families, and suggest a great way to celebrate stress free with a Fakesgiving.
 Ancillary benefit: Thanksgiving grocery shopping is so much easier when you’re stocking up two weeks ahead of time!

 Related Video: These Squash Tortellini Are a Friendsgiving Must